Counter-Strike 2 (CS 2) Best settings for max FPS

-Today we will learn how you can boost FPS for the most popular game steam game of all time: Counter-Strike Global Offensive.
-This guide will help you get the best possible FPS, and the gameplay advantage is Counter-Strike: Global Offensive(CS GO for short).
-So here is a noobs2pro special guide on CS: GO graphics settings to fix lag and boost fps.
-So without further ado, let’s begin.
+This guide will help you get the best possible FPS and a gameplay advantage in Counter-Strike 2 (CS2 for short).
+So here is a Noobs2Pro special guide on CS2 graphics settings to fix lag and boost FPS.

 Table of contents

-- Steam Launch Settings for CS: GO
+- Steam Launch Settings for CS 2

-- Graphics settings for CS: GO
+- Graphics settings for CS: GO 2

 - Video